-People living in more deprived areas had higher mortality rates

-Road traffic injury mortality rates in the most socioeconomically deprived areas (NZDep2018 quintile 5) were much higher than those in the least deprived areas (quintile 1) in 2017-19.
+People living in more deprived areas had higher mortality rates Road traffic injury mortality rates in the most socioeconomically deprived areas (NZDep2018 quintile 5) were much higher than those in the least deprived areas (quintile 1) in 2018-20.
 This was true for both sexes (Figure 7).
-After standardising for age, people living in the most socioeconomically deprived areas were more than twice as likely to die as the result of a road traffic injury than those in the least deprived areas (rate ratio = 2.4, 95%CI 1.9-2.9).
+After standardising for age, people living in the most socioeconomically deprived areas were more than twice as likely to die as the result of a road traffic injury than those in the least deprived areas (rate ratio = 2.5, 95%Cl 2.0-3.1).
 A similar pattern is seen for traffic injury hospitalisation rates, with people living in the most socioeconomically deprived areas being twice as likely to be hospitalised for a road traffic injury than those in the least deprived areas (rate ratio = 2.1, 95%CI 1.8-2.3) (Environmental Health Intelligence NZ 2023a).
 Private passenger vehicles registered to addresses in areas of higher socioeconomic deprivation are older, on average, than those registered to addresses in areas of low deprivation (Environmental Health Intelligence NZ 2023b).
 Older cars tend to have lower crashworthiness ratings, and cars with lower ratings are more likely to be in serious crashes (Ministry of Transport 2019).
 This may partially explain the association seen here, but vehicle safety is only one of several key factors that contribute to the risk of road traffic injury, and more research is needed to explore this.

-Age-standardised rate per 100,000

-Total Males Females

-18

-15

-12

-9

-6

-4.8 7.1 2.5 5.5 8.4 2.8 6.2 9.1 3.5 7.2 10.9 3.5 11.3 15.5 7.1

-1 (least deprived) 2 3 4 5 (most deprived)

-NZDep2018 quintile

-Figure 7: Road traffic injury mortality rates, by NZDep2018 quintile and sex, 2017-19
+Figure 7: Road traffic injury mortality rates, by NZDep2018 quintile and sex, 2018-20

-People living in main urban areas had lower mortality rates

-In 2017-19, people living in rural areas had much higher mortality rates for road traffic injuries than people living in main urban areas (RR=3.0, 95%Cl 2.6-3.5).
-The rate for males was also substantially lower in main urban areas than in rural ones (Figure 8).

-Age-standardised rate per 100,000

-Total Males Females

-24

-20

-16

-12

-8

-4

-4

-7.2

-14.2

-19.5

-8.3

-Main urban

-Secondary urban

-Minor urban

-Rural/other

-Figure 8: Road traffic injury mortality rates, by urban-rural classification and sex, 2017-19

-Note: 95% confidence intervals have been presented as vertical bars.
-The Statistics NZ urban-rural classification for 2013 has been used.
-Main urban areas are major towns and cities with a population of 30,000 or more.
-Secondary urban areas are smaller towns with a population of 10,000-29,999.
-Minor urban areas are towns with a population of 1,000-9,999.
-Rural areas include rural centres and surrounding rural areas.
-Source: New Zealand Mortality Collection